 Students who have extenuating circumstances may appeal using the following procedures:

-Submit a completed appeal form available under the Financial Aid section of eServices.

-- The completed appeal packet is presented for review. - The student is notified in writing via CougarMail of the decision and recommendations.
+- 1. Submit a completed appeal form available under the Financial Aid section of eServices. - 2.
+The appeal is reviewed. - 3.
+The student is notified in writing via CougarMail of the decision and recommendations.
 The decision is final.